What is Algorithmic Transparency?

 But many of the algorithms that underlie our modern information ecosystem are not transparent and not neutral.
 They carry social values; some exhibit biases or systematically produce results that could lead to discrimination against certain people.
 Many users remain totally unaware that algorithms play a key role in their access to public information.

-Here at the Cyprus Center for Algorithmic Transparency, a new research center hosted at the Open University of Cyprus, our mission is to raise awareness about algorithmic biases, particularly in information access systems, and to develop interventions and tools to promote algorithmic transparency.
+Here at the Cyprus Center for Trustworthy AI, a new research center hosted at the Open University of Cyprus, our mission is to raise awareness about algorithmic biases, particularly in information access systems, and to develop interventions and tools to promote algorithmic transparency.

 Facebook